April is the cruelest month, breeding Lilacs out of death land, mixing Memory and desire T.S. Eliot

 *

-Moderiert von Anna-Thea Jaeger
+Moderiert von Andrea Abegg Serrano & Anna-Thea Jaeger

 Eine Diskussionsrunde rund um die aktuelle Ausstellung act 3 von Martina M. Mächler in Zusammenarbeit mit Ludwig Schilling und dem Gebäude Haus zum Falken.